Webhooks

 |---|---|

-message.received | Incoming message from a contact |
+message.received | Incoming message from a contact or group |

 session.connected | Session successfully connected to WhatsApp |